arrirh/sim.assembly/README.md

 # sim.assembly

 sim.assembly is a package for simulating phylogenetic and functional structure of ecologycal assembly on two-dimensional landscape.
-Developed with the support of Russian Foundation for Basc Research (grant no. 19-04-01084).
+Developed with the support of Russian Foundation for Basic Research (grant no. 19-04-01084).

 # Installation